City council elections won at one-stop

 According to Dell Parker, Scotland County Board of Elections director, Tuesday’s elections were conducted without any hiccups — with election results announced at the Scotland County Courthouse only 45 minutes after the polls closed.

 Vote totals will not be official until Nov.
-17 after the Scotland County Board of Elections holds it canvass and sends the finalized results to the North Carolina Board of Election.
+17 after the Scotland County Board of Elections holds it canvas and sends the finalized results to the North Carolina Board of Election.

 Campaign signage must be cleaned up and collected by candidates no later than Nov.
 17, according to officials.